jdooley511/DDTestProject/README.txt

 The POST page will currently redirect back to index.php after it is done processing the data so that the HTML table can be seen.

 I included a screenshot of my web application with the table displayed, as well as the actual HTML to generate the table.
+Most of the actual code for populating the table can be found in the classes/Ad.php file.
 Please let me know if you need me to include anything else.

 Some assumptions that I made that I would request clarification on in a real world environment: